Religion and alcohol: Hinduism

+The Paippalāda Samhitā of the Atharvaveda (5.10) contains what scholars identify as a rare, secular hymn dedicated to wine.
+The passage provides technical insights into ancient Indian brewing culture.
+It highlights its flavor profile, specifically referencing the use of malted or fermented rice (aṣpasrakvā).
+It describes the active fermentation with the words "agitating" (udardanī) and "shaking/churning" (pracyavanī), the amber color (pāṃsupiṅgā) of the grain-wine, and its use by mortals to gain physical strength.
+The drink is repeatedly called vighasvarī, meaning highly nutritious or life-sustaining, yet it carries a potent sting.
+Rather than casting a moral taboo, the text observes the physiological effects neutrally, explicitly describing the flushed appearance (rudhirā) of the consumers, whom it labels as "poison-drinkers" (viṣapāvano).

 In Smriti texts which are considered less authoritative than Sruti, the verses contradict each other and allow the use of alcohol for some castes, but remind of abstention being better.
 In Hindu texts, particularly the Dharma Shastras, the consumption of alcohol is addressed with varying levels of restriction based on caste.
 The Manu Smriti, a key text outlining the norms and codes of conduct for various social classes, prescribes different regulations for alcohol consumption among castes.
 While the Kshatriya caste, comprising warriors and rulers, is allowed to consume alcohol in moderation as part of their social and ceremonial functions, the Brahmin caste, consisting of priests, scholars, and teachers, is generally discouraged from consuming alcohol due to their spiritual and religious responsibilities.
 For the Vaishya caste, which includes merchants and traders, and the Shudra caste, comprising laborers and service providers, the Manu Smriti lays down specific rules and restrictions regarding alcohol consumption.
-It is important to note that the caste-based rules on alcohol consumption, like many other aspects of the caste system, have been subject to criticism and reinterpretation in modern times.
+The caste-based rules on alcohol consumption, like many other aspects of the caste system, have been subject to criticism and reinterpretation in modern times.
 Contemporary Hinduism has seen a shift towards a more egalitarian perspective, emphasizing individual choice and responsibility in matters such as alcohol consumption, rather than strict adherence to caste-based rules.

 A twice-born person, having, through folly, drunk wine, shall drink wine red-hot; he becomes freed from his guilt, when his body has been completely burnt by it.